Skip to main content

 Why Coding Agents Write Plausible but Broken Code

-If the language gives the agent five equivalent patterns, prose-only errors, implicit side effects, and flaky test surfaces, the model has to improvise at the exact points where you need it to be mechanical.
+Hand an agent five equivalent patterns, prose-only errors, implicit side effects, and a flaky test surface, and it has to improvise at exactly the points where you need it to be mechanical.

-That is why recent discussion around agent-first languages matters.
-Armin Ronacher's essay A Language For Agents made the thesis explicit.
-My view is slightly more practical: the reliability gap shows up wherever the language and toolchain leave too much ambiguity at the repair boundary.
+That is why the recent argument for agent-first languages is worth taking seriously.
+Armin Ronacher's essay A Language For Agents made the thesis explicit; my own take is a bit more narrow.
+The reliability gap shows up wherever the language and toolchain leave too much ambiguity at the repair boundary.

 1. Canonical representation beats stylistic freedom

-The cleanest fix is to reduce representational ambiguity on purpose.
+The cleanest fix is to cut the representational ambiguity on purpose.

 In X07, the canonical source form is x07AST JSON, not a text syntax that has to survive string-based edits.
 That means agents can edit tree structure directly instead of gambling on whitespace and parser recovery.